Overview of the 12th Annual March Slice of Life Story Challenge

 We reserve the right to delete comments that fall into the following categories:

 - Self Promotion: Please don’t use your comment or link to your blog for self-promotion.
-The links in the comment section fo our Slice of Life Story Challenge are meant to lead our readers to stories from people’s lives–not just what was on your blog that day.
+The links in the comment section fo our Slice of Life Story Challenge are meant to lead our readers to stories from people’s daily lives–not just what was on your blog that day.

 - Linking and Running: Please do not just drop off the link to your Slice without commenting on at least three other Slice of Life stories.
 Comments are the foundation of this community.
 If you choose to link early in the morning, please return later to leave at least three comments.